dbt-sugar

 How to run dbt-sugar doc?

 dbt-sugar guides you through the process of documenting a model by asking you a series of questions such as whether you want to add a model-level description, column-level description, tests and tags.
 To start documenting a model, make sure you navigate to where your sugar_config.yml resides as dbt-sugar needs to run from your dbt-sugar's project location.
-To see how to configure the sugar_config.yml head over to the Sugar Config page.
+To see how to configure the sugar_config.yml head over to the page.

 • open a terminal window